microsoft/fluentui-react-native/CONTRIBUTING.md

       - You can also overload the "constantsToExport" method to grab default values like colors and sizes to pass to JS.
    1. `MSF<new-component>ViewManager.m`
       - This is an extra objective c file needed because Swift does not support macros, and React Native requires them to map JS props to the native properties of the control.
 (Macros like `RCT_EXPORT_VIEW_PROPERTY` and `RCT_EXPORT_METHOD`)

-## Adding a new test for your component to the test app

-1. In the fluentui-react-native test app, we'll need to add an example test app.
-The test app code is located under `fluentui-react-native/apps/fluent-tester/src/RNTester`.
-1. Make a subdirectory for your new component at this path, as well as adding an entry for your test in `Tests.tsx` and `Tests.<platform>.tsx`
-1. Create your tests in this new subdirectory.
-Pattern matching off an existing control's tests will greatly help.
-1. You will also need to add the path to your component's `podspec` (that we created earlier) in your test app's Podfile.
-This is a bug that we should eventually fix.